cloudfoundry/docs-book-cloudfoundry/README.md

 1. Submit a PR from your fork to the original repositories.

-1. The Docs team reviews and merges the PR.
+The Docs team will review and merge the PR.
 They may contact you with questions or edit the PR for formatting and style.

-1. The Docs team pushes the book apps to production.

 **Note**: Once your pull request is merged, your changes appear on [docs.cloudfoundry.org](http://docs.cloudfoundry.org) the next time the cf-docs team pushes updates to the production docs.
 Updates go live at least once a week.